-There are countless stories about deadbeat husbands who don’t pay alimony or child support.
-But even those who gladly follow through with their post-divorce financial obligations can unintentionally cause hardship for their ex-wives and children if they die.
+There are countless stories about deadbeat spouses who don’t pay alimony or child support.
+But even those who gladly follow through with their post-divorce financial obligations can unintentionally cause hardship for their ex-spouses and children if they die.

-As you look for an attorney to handle your divorce – and think about what you want and need in the settlement – you might want to consider a provision in the final divorce decree that requires your soon-to-be ex-husband to buy a life insurance policy – with you as the beneficiary.
+As you look for an attorney to handle your divorce—and think about what you want and need in the settlement—you might want to consider a provision in the final divorce decree that requires your soon-to-be ex to buy a life insurance policy, with you as the beneficiary.

-If your ex-husband agrees without a fight, he will buy a new policy that he will be required to keep up by paying a monthly premium.
+If your ex-spouse agrees without a fight, he/she will buy a new policy and will be required to keep up by paying a monthly premium.
 You and your attorney, however, should discuss how big of a death benefit you should negotiate.
 That could depend on what you estimate your future expenses will be, how many children you have and their ages at the time of the divorce, and if the kids’ college tuition is a factor.
 The average term life insurance payout is $250,000.
 Another option is a whole life insurance policy, which might mean a higher premium but it is partially invested in set assets and will build cash value.